 Remember I told you I’ve been ogling over other healthy bloggers Best Recipes of 2010 lists?
 Well, I wasn’t kidding around.
 So last night, when my trusty kitchen assistant Maya asked if we could bake cookies, I responded with a surprising “Yes” and about knocked her socks right off of her feet!

 All of the ingredients for Fat Free Vegan/Susan’s Banana Maple Oatmeal Cookies are staples in my kitchen (I LOVE when that happens!).
 I made two simple changes: substituting dark chocolate mini chunks for the raisins (I personally loathe cooked raisins in baked goods and I knew that to make these a real treat, they had to involve some form of chocolate).
 I also substituted orange juice concentrate for the lemon juice (I was just plum out).

 Everyone in my house loved these cookies, and I love a sure thing!
-My husband, who won't eat anything with banana in it, didn't even notice the banana (I think) and scarfed down a bunch (he can safely do that).
+Also, my husband, who won’t eat anything with banana in it, didn’t even notice the banana (I think) and scarfed down a bunch (he can safely do that).
 I however, managed to contain myself to just 2.
 Sweet food is my downfall, but sometimes you just gotta let loose a little.
 Thanks Sue for your best of list!
-Here's the recipe.
+Here’s the recipe.